Newly Diagnosed? What You Should Know

 At Seattle Cancer Care Alliance, highly trained and experienced health-care professionals will offer you the best possible care.
 Our skin cancer and melanoma specialists are among the best in the world, with access to the latest therapies and innovative treatments, such as vaccine clinical trials, gene therapy, immunotherapy, and chemotherapy.

-Skin cancer and melanoma patients at Seattle Cancer Care Alliance will be treated at the Multidisciplinary Skin Oncology Clinic by a team of specialists in the fields of surgery, medical oncology, radiation oncology, and dermatology.
+Skin cancer and melanoma patients at Seattle Cancer Care Alliance will be treated by a team of specialists in the fields of surgery, medical oncology, radiation oncology, and dermatology.
 One of the surgeons treating melanoma patients brought the sentinel lymph node biopsy technique to the Northwest, and is by far the most experienced physician with this technique in the area.